-- When students are not in ‘live’ lessons they are set work through Show My Homework and are encouraged to complete tasks set.
-It is advisable to complete these tasks at the same time students would normally have their lesson – as detailed on the student’s timetable – however flexibility can be given in relation to completion of Show My Homework tasks and these may be completed later in the day.
+- When students are not in ‘live’ lessons they are set work through Microsoft Teams or the SIMS app and are encouraged to complete tasks set.
+It is advisable to complete these tasks at the same time students would normally have their lesson – as detailed on the student’s timetable – however flexibility can be given in relation to completion of tasks and these may be completed later in the day.

 - Students who fail to complete homework tasks or do not attend ‘live’ lessons, without good reason i.e. illness, will be contacted by their Head of Year and/or Pastoral Support Officer.

 - All students received a questionnaire in September and have indicated whether they have access to a desktop computer, laptop, tablet or smartphone at home.
 Those who confirmed they did not, have been allocated a laptop to ensure they can access remote learning.

 - Students will receive feedback key pieces of work submitted through the SIMS app and /or their student email address.

 The Department for Education has set out a number of expectations for schools in relation to remote learning, for more information please click the following link: DfE's expectations for remote learning.

 - All students will require access to a laptop, desktop computer, tablet or smartphone to complete online tasks.

 - Students are advised to consider making notes during ‘live’ lessons.This can be done on a notepad or sheets of paper.

 - Students should work in a quiet environment when completing ‘live’ lessons.